Skip to main content

 Cell: +86 150 2188 1324

-After her PhD in organometallics and catalysis received at the University of Rennes 1, France, she moved first to International Flavors and Fragrances Company in Hangzhou as process research engineer then at Solvay E2P2 laboratory in Shanghai as research scientist in October 2017.
+After her PhD in organometallics and catalysis received at the University of Rennes 1, France, she moved first to International Flavors and Fragrances Company in Hangzhou as process research engineer then at Syensqo E2P2 laboratory in Shanghai as research scientist in October 2017.
 Jianxia has more than 8 years experience in leading international Research and Innovation projects.
 Her experience includes process development and scaling up, project management, and external collaborations.
 As an expert in catalysis and organic Chemistry, she published several peer-reviewed papers and is also the inventor of several patents.

 Dr. Jeremie Zaffran